Angel97977/NanoPi-R2S-VPN-Router-Setup-Guide/README.md

 ## Notice: Always remember to poweroff the device inside the terminal with the `poweroff`command and hit enter, wait until the led light is off, and then unplug the power supply.

-In this case I use an Access Point, or better known as AP.
-Because I'm wasn't able to connect to wifi between my computer directly connected to LAN port on the NanoPi RS2.
+At this point I use an Access Point or better known as AP.
+Because I'm wasn't able to connect to wifi between my computer directly connected to LAN port on the NanoPi RS2 and providing internet from there.
 I use the following table to get to know much better the types of AP's and the preinstalled driver's on each one.
 ![image](https://github.com/user-attachments/assets/b4703065-d71d-43a4-9d3f-f2d93afbe603)

 ### WiFi Configuration

-1. Configure WiFi Access Point (In my case, I use the rtl8812au AP).
+1. Configure WiFi Access Point (On my case, I use the rtl8812au AP).
 And I really got no issues on the way.
 But I do a configuration inside the NanoPi, because it hasn't provide the power suply on the USB port.
 Check the power suply on the USB port
-Execute the following command to ensure the energy doesn't be in sleep mode
+Ensure the USB power suply is active:

 `cat /sys/bus/usb/devices/usb3/power/control`